Capt-Dr-Dahlia/digital-writing-folio/exercises.md

 - Most poems are written to fit on a single A4 sheet of paper.
 - Most fiction is written to conform to chapters of a book.
 - The ease and pervasiveness of spell check and grammar check encourage me to under-write and can be distracting from getting a lot of writing out.

+## Week 2

+### What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?

+- I read The popup areas with additional information

+### How are those elements meaningful?

+- Like footnotes in print writing, they allows the writer to convey additional information without taking the reader out of the pages/windows tone and context.

+### How are the works read differently from print literature?
+How is electronic literature different from print literature?
+What are the qualities of the works we might consider as qualities of electronic literature?

+- More interactive, and able to include other forms of media such as music and motion/film.
+The automated animated elements create a sense of momentum and change that involve the reader.